Skip to main content

 If the variation is to cancel something that was originally included in the contract but is now NOT being done, we would simply give you a credit against that element and cancel the amount being invoiced.

 Different landscapers may demand different payment terms, depending on their business model.
-Some demand payment on invoice, while others may allow longer times.
+Some demand immediate payment on the invoice presented, while others may allow longer times.

 We ask for our invoices to be paid within 5 days.
 This is to facilitate the proper cash flow for your project.
 With a good cash flow to your project, we can ensure that materials are delivered to your site on time and for works to be completed as scheduled.
 This keeps the entire project moving along and increases the chance it will be completed on time.